Disney’s The Kid

 - Boxing Lesson: In an effort to toughen himself against bullies, Russ gets his boxer friend to teach Rusty.
 After the boxer learns it's for bullies he says "He doesn't need boxing, he needs to learn street fighting."

-- Brick Joke: At the very end, right before the credits start rolling, it explains why the moon sometimes appears orange.
+- Brick Joke: When Rusty sees a large orange moon, he becomes very excited and wonders what makes it turn that color.
+At the very end, right before the credits start rolling, it explains why the moon sometimes appears orange.

 - Character Tic: Russ's eye twitch.
 The result of his dad rubbing the tears off his eyes too hard when he won't stop crying.